Dr Giuliana B. Prato

 - Italy: (University of Florence, Contract Professor; University of Naples 'Federico II')

-The School was aimed at post-graduate training, with particular reference to urban anthropological research (theoretical, methodological and ethical issues).
-As convenor and co-director (with Dr I. Pardo) of the school my duties included: lecturing, seminar teaching, seminars convenor, doctoral and master advisor, administration.
-The school also involved anthropologists from the University of the Peloponnese (Greece), the University of Messina (Italy), the University of Kent (UK).
-The courses were attended by junior and senior scholars from the University of Tirana, the Albanian Academy of Sciences, the Catholic University 'Zoja e Këshillit të Mirë' (Tirana), the Municipality of Tirana, the Albanian Ministries of Labour and Transport, the University of Prishtina (Kosovo), the Kosovar Ministry of Education, the University of Graz (Austria), the University of Halle (Germany), the Polish Academy of Sciences.
+The School also involved anthropologists from the University of the Peloponnese (Greece), the University of Messina (Italy) and the University of Kent (UK).
+The courses were attended by junior and senior scholars from the University of Tirana, the Albanian Academy of Sciences, the Catholic University 'Zoja e Këshillit të Mirë' (Tirana), the Municipality of Tirana, the Albanian Ministries of Labour and Transport, the University of Prishtina (Kosovo), the Kosovar Ministry of Education, the University of Graz (Austria), the University of Halle (Germany) and the Polish Academy of Sciences.

 - Dr Prato is a founding member and Secretary-Treasurer of the not-for-profit association International Urban Symposium-IUS

-- Dr Prato is co-founder and co-editor (with Dr Italo Pardo) of the Series Palgrave Studies in Urban Anthropology (since 2014)
+- Dr Prato is co-founder and co-editor (with Professor Italo Pardo) of the Series Palgrave Studies in Urban Anthropology (since 2014)

 - Dr Prato serves as Chair of the Commission on Urban Anthropology (IUAES).
 As Chair of the Commission, she has initiated the establishment of the CUA’s web page, co-ordinated the work of the Commission’s Executive, expanding the Commission’s goals and network, and published the first Handbook of the Commission.
-In 2010, in collaboration with Professor Michael Fischer, Dr Prato has reorganised the Commission’s website.
-As Chair of the CUA, Dr Prato has encouraged the establishment of the Commission's peer-reviewed Journal Urbanities and serves on the Journal's Scientific Committee.
+In 2010, in collaboration with Professor Michael Fischer, Giuliana has reorganised the Commission’s website.
+As Chair of the CUA, she has encouraged the establishment of the Commission's peer-reviewed Journal Urbanities and serves on the Journal's Scientific Committee.

-- Dr Prato is co-founder and co-editor (with Dr Italo Pardo) of the Ashgate Series on Urban Anthropology (2007-2013 ), now published by Routledge
+- Dr Prato is co-founder and co-editor (with Professor Italo Pardo) of the Ashgate Series on Urban Anthropology (2007-2013 ), now published by Routledge

 - Dr Prato served on the Scientific Organising Committee (since 2009) of the XII IUAES World Congress (International Union of Anthropological and Ethnological Sciences) on Evolving Humanity, Emerging Worlds, held in Manchester (UK) in August 2013